South Korea Winter Trip. Day 2: Jeju Island

 Stalactites and stalagmites were formed from lava

-It was wet slippery everywhere.
+It was wet and slippery everywhere.

-Nice shot Nu'man!
+Nice shot, Nu'man!

 You may search on the net to see more colourful pictures